mdhensley7/BOT563_MH/notebook-log.md

 - This gave me a set with 158 total specimens
 While this brings the total number of sequences to (158x5=) 790 however I only have to work with one loci at a time so I don't think my computing time will be much longer than anyone else.

+- Finally just chose 23 samples from the set and 1 outgroup

 ### 1.3 - Working with git

 This is necessary for backing up my work in git and for Claudia to be able to follow my work along.